lumapps/frontend-tech-test-vue/README.md

 *   Webpack
 *   Yarn

-If you want to use other technologies, patterns or add features to enhance your application (such as Vuex, Jest, RTL, responsive design), you are free to do so.
+If you want to use other technologies, patterns, or add features to enhance your application (such as Vuex, Jest, RTL, responsive design), you are free to do so.

 As for using a component library, you have multiple choices:
-- If you already know and use a specific Vue.js component library, you can use it and save some time on the development process.
+- If you already know and use a specific Vue.js component library, you can use it and save some time in the development process.
 - If you do not know any library, use the one already installed: [https://next.vuetifyjs.com/en/](https://next.vuetifyjs.com/en/)

 ### Ground rules

-* We strongly suggest that you use the technologies suggested under the Stack section.
+* We strongly suggest that you use the technologies listed under the Stack section.
 * If you want to use your own boilerplate, you are free to override the whole repository, but you should note that this could take more time than just using the provided one.

 ## Setup